charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2018.md

 - To complete the [systemd Service Complete][sdsc] assignment
 - To complete a modified version of the [EC2 Provision Repo][ec2pr] assignment
+  - The modified version doesn't do anything
+  - The server only returns JSON as sepecified [here](#endpoints) and [here].
 - Get two applications running on AWS and turn in links to them.
   - The custom aws-provision app described in this document.
   - A version of SystemCheck also described in this document.